 More and more couples are recognizing the benefits of ethical non-monogamous relationships and choosing to try various forms of these arrangements for themselves.
-Some couples who have enjoyed the lifestyle for some time choose to open their committed relationships, while other couples who have never even considered swinging also sometimes decide to try an open partnership.
-Usually, these decisions are made after a lot of thought, some soul-searching, and quite a few difficult conversations.
+Some couples who have enjoyed the lifestyle for some time choose to open their committed relationships.
+At the same time, other couples who have never considered swinging also sometimes decide to try an open partnership.
+Usually, these decisions are made after a lot of thought, soul-searching, and quite a few difficult conversations.
 But one of the things that sometimes gets left out of discussions about opening a relationship is talking about the potential for closing them.
-Open relationships don’t work out well for everyone who tries them, and it is important that couples don’t feel stuck in an arrangement that is not meeting their needs.
+Open relationships don’t work out well for everyone who tries them, and couples mustn’t feel stuck in an arrangement that is not meeting their needs.

 Why Close an Open Relationship?